ShyLionTjmn/mapper/global-config/README.md

       range delimeter, default "-"
       use (?: ) for matches with spaces

+    fail message
+      fail script with message
+      device will be considered as failed and not included into exclude list option -e for use in sect mostly, with conditions

 ## Variable substitution

 Variables are matched with %{.+}, % can be escaped with \